thataboy/ftpsync/README.md

 - Monitor: runs in the background, monitors for local file changes, and mirrors the changes to remote FTPS server
 - Sync: does a one time upload of files that have been modified since some specified time, e.g., last 12 hours.

+### Caveats

+- ftpsync supports a one way local -> server sync only.

+- It has a queuing system and each queue runs in a thread, so it can handle a sizeable file dump into a monitored folder.
+However, it is somewhat slow (because Python) and is intended to be used as a dev tool, not a robust FTP client.

+- There are some weirdness when doing archive compression / decompression in the Mac Finder which causes problems for ftpsync.
+This doesn't appear to happen while working with archives in the shell.

 ## Requirements

 - Python 3.6+